Mailnickko/socialize-now/README.md

 ## Usage

-> There are two package.json for this application, both must be installed
+> There are two package.json files for this application - one for the client, and the other for the server.

-## Requirements
+## Core Requirements

 - Node 6.2.2
+- react-scripts 0.2.1
+- Express ^4.14.0
+- Mongoose ^4.5.8
+- Synaptic ^1.0.8

 ## Development